-You may be able to learn the circumstances on why the current owner is selling the property and if they are desperate to move you may be able to put in a low offer.
+You may be able to learn the circumstances of why the current owner is selling the property, and if they are desperate to move, you may be able to put in a low offer.

-You'll know yourself how much you can afford as a mortgage and speak with the selling agent to understand their circumstances.
-It's best not to show your hand at this stage and the agent will want to get the highest price so they can earn more commission and are not working for you at all.
+You'll know yourself how much mortgage you can afford and the deposit you have available so speak directly with the selling agent to understand the sellers' circumstances.
+It's best not to show your hand at this stage as the agent wants to get the highest price possible so they can earn more commission.
+They are are not working for you at all, only the seller.

-Generally house sale negotiations work in the same manner as any sale.
-The house is for sale at X you put in an offer of Y and more often that not, you'll meet in the middle.
+Usually, house sale negotiations work in the same manner as any sale.
+The house is for sale at X you put in an offer of Y and more often than not, you'll meet in the middle.

-Once the offer has been accepted you may be asked to put down a holding deposit - certainly with new house builds you may have to provide a non-refundable deposit.
-More often than not though no deposit is required (certainly not legally until contracts are exchanged).
+Once the offer is accepted, you may be asked to put down a holding deposit.
+With new house builds you may have to provide a non-refundable deposit.
+More often than not though no deposit is required and it's not a legal requirement until you exchange contracts.

 Costs Involved as The Buyer

-You do not have to pay the selling agent but there are some fairly hefty costs you'll incur during the house buying process and the largest is in the form of stamp duty tax which can be as much as 5% of the property value...
+You do not have to pay the selling agent anything, but there are some somewhat substantial costs you'll incur during the house buying process.
+The largest is in the form of stamp duty tax which can be as much as 12% of the property value.